Does Mrs. White Pass the Biblical Tests of a Prophet?

 To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.
 (Isa.
 8:20)

 Mrs. White made many strong endorsements of the Bible throughout her prophetic career.
 She frequently encouraged her followers to be read the Bible, study it, and memorize Scripture.
 Given this, many Adventists are surprised to discover that Mrs. White contradicted the Bible a number of times in her writings.

-There is insufficient room on this page to detail all of Mrs. White's other contradictions of Scripture, but here is a small sampling:
+There is insufficient room on this page to detail all of Mrs. White's Bible contradictions.
+Please click the link below to review the evidence:

 TEST #5: Must bear good fruit